aderno64/profilarr-database/README.md

 We use both Dictionarry and TRaSH formats/regex, but we also have made modifications and additions to better source media.

+These profiles do use the Dictionarry release group tiers, but I have included the TRaSH Guides tier groups well in case you'd want to use those instead.

 <img width="1655" height="1809" alt="image" src="https://github.com/user-attachments/assets/7781d847-d8e7-458b-b247-a4dd61e782cc" />

 ## Profile Selection Guide